 Have a Contingency Fund

 Even when you have all estimates in writing, renovation models overrun your budget.
 Therefore, it is best to have a contingency fund in place.
-The ideal contingent budget should be about 10%–20% of the total cost of the project.
+The ideal contingent budget should be about 10%–20% of the project’s total cost.
 There are a few ways to avoid outdoing your budget.
 They are:

 - Get your materials.